Last Updated on January 9, 2023 by Luke Feldbrugge

 These affiliates are in your local area, so they know what the housing market is like where you’re trying to buy or sell.
 They can also help you with different loan types, like FHA or VA, and can also work with any of the grants you end up eligible for.
 There are no hidden or upfront fees or extra paperwork when you use Homes for Heroes.
 We simply want to give back to our heroes across the country.

-Homes for Heroes has helped over 43,000 police officers and other heroes save $75 million on their home transactions.
+Homes for Heroes has helped community heroes, including police and law enforcement professionals, save over $110 million on their home transactions.
 We do this by giving you back Hero Rewards after your closing.

-When you use one of our affiliate real estate agents to buy and/or sell your home, you’ll get 0.7% of the purchase price back as a check.
-So, if you buy a home for $200,000, you’d get $1,400 back.
+On average, heroes save $3,000 by working with our local specialists.
+When you use our local real estate agent specialist to buy and/or sell your home, you’ll get 0.7% of the purchase price back as a check.
+So, if you buy a home for $200,000, you’d get $1,400 back after closing.
 You can use Hero Rewards for anything you’d like.
 You can use it to buy new furniture for your new home, make repairs, or put in savings.
 It’s your money to do what you’d like.

 Homes for Heroes mortgage and lending specialists can work with any of the police officer grants you receive.
 The best part is that you can always receive Hero Rewards on top of the grants.
 It’s the least we can do to say thank you for your dedication to our communities.